- S -

 only markings

-are the usual logo (a small S above
+are the usual logo (a small S in an elongated losenge above

-modern version featured a red fluid-damped needle in a light alloy
+later version featured a red fluid-dampened needle in a light alloy

 a sort of "hammered" grey paint.
 The fluid